praveennhiremath/learning-library/developer-library/microservices-data-refactoring/construct-graph/construct-graph.md

     ![ALT text is not available for this image](./images/gs-graphuser-home-page1.png " ")

-## Task 2: Create a graph of accounts and transactions from the corresponding tables
+## Task 2: Create a graph of nodes and edges from the corresponding tables

 1. Click the **Models** icon to navigate to the start of the modeling workflow.
    Then click **Create**.